vvnraman/cppcon-2022-cpp-neovim/slides/20-overview.md

 Note:
 - I hope by the end of this talk, the command line feels a bit more friendlier than before.
-- Whether or not you consider as an alternative to GUI based IDEs comes down to preferences.
+- Whether you consider it as an alternative to GUI based IDEs comes down to preferences.
 - I also hope to show
   - Neovim's fancy Terminal User Interfaces